Workshop Descriptions

 Session 3B 2:45-3:30 PM

-• Speaker: Catarina Temux
+• Speaker: Catarina Temux, Apapacho Blooms

 In this workshop, Catarina shares her journey of growing and selling flowers—including peonies, tulips, dahlias, ranunculus, zinnias, lilies, snapdragons, lupines, sunflowers, dried flowers, and more—sustainably on just ¼ acre on ancestral lands of the Pokanoket tribe, Seekonk, MA, all while balancing farming with motherhood and a full-time job.
 Participants will learn practical, small-scale strategies for efficient flower production, from soil preparation to harvest.
 Catarina will also outline simple, effective systems for selling blooms through CSA shares, Mother’s Day floral offerings, farm stands, and local shops in Seekonk, MA, and Providence, RI.